Umami Pot

 Step 3

-Mix water (as specified in the recipe) and salt in another pot and bring it to a boil.
+In another pot, combine the water (as specified in the recipe) and salt, and bring it to a boil.
 Once boiling, add green peas and simmer over low heat for 5 minutes.
-After that, turn off the heat and let them cool down.
+After that, turn off the heat and let them cool gradually in the pot.

 Step 4